belluga/belluga_now_foundation_documentation/endpoints_mvp_contracts.md

 ---

 ## 0) Conventions
 - Base prefix is `/api/v1` (router-mounted).
-Paths below omit the prefix.
+Paths below omit the prefix unless explicitly stated.
 - All responses include `tenant_id` when the request is tenant-scoped.
 - IDs are stable string IDs (Mongo ObjectId as string).
 - Date/times are ISO 8601 (`YYYY-MM-DDTHH:mm:ssZ`).